Indiana Sports Betting: Best Legal IN Sportsbooks in 2023

 You can find retail sportsbooks in casinos, racetracks, or off-track betting (OTB) facilities.
 Additionally, players can bet online using a mobile device or computer.
 Consider the following before placing your first bet:

-Wagers can be placed with a legal online sportsbook using a mobile phone or computer.
-The Indiana Gaming Commission regulates all legal sports betting in the Hoosier State.
+Mobile sports betting wagers can be placed with legal online Indiana sportsbooks using iOS and Android devices.
+The Indiana Gaming Commission regulates all legal mobile sports betting in the Hoosier State.

-Residents and visitors of Indiana can register with an online sportsbook and fund their accounts from anywhere within the state.
-Individuals are not required to visit a casino or retailer in person to authenticate or verify their account.
+Residents and visitors of Indiana can register with Indiana sports betting sites and fund their accounts from anywhere within the state.
+Individuals are not required to visit a casino or retailer in person to authenticate or verify their accounts.

-You may place sports bets in Indiana as long as you are located with state borders.
-Indiana sportsbooks are required to confirm users’ locations with geofencing software, so location services must be turned on when registering or placing a wager with an online sportsbook.
+You may place sports bets in Indiana as long as you are located within state borders.
+Indiana sportsbooks are required to confirm users’ locations with geofencing software, so location services must be turned on when registering or placing a bet.